-While I initially had a notebook always by my side to write down the constant stream of thoughts, concerns, reminders and general hospital activities/tests/operations (as a smart reassurance measure that I was actually still alive - and not in a coma or dead like I morbidly insisted throughout those initial weeks of living with two acquired brain injuries at just 26 years of age - with concrete evidence easily accessible for whenever I did get anxious and/or confused), if I couldn't find it (because you tend to lose items on a regular basis without your mind's short term memory 'reception', hippocampus #toputitmildly #stilldo), I proactively would send myself easily-accessible emails instead.
+Below: While I initially had a notebook always by my side to write down the constant stream of thoughts, concerns, reminders & general hospital activities/tests/operations (as a smart reassurance measure that I was actually still alive - & not in a coma or dead like I morbidly insisted throughout those initial weeks of living with two acquired brain injuries at just 26 years of age - with concrete evidence easily accessible for whenever I did get anxious and/or confused), if I couldn't find it (because you tend to lose items on a regular basis without your mind's short-term memory 'reception', hippocampus #toputitmildly #stilldo), I proactively would send myself easily-accessible emails instead.

-Above: This email I sent to myself (#coolkid) was just two weeks after the second stroke when I constantly was unsure what date it was or even the day of the week, what I had for breakfast thirty minutes earlier or who spoke to me in great detail about their day merely a few seconds ago
+Above: This email I sent to myself (#coolkid) was just two weeks after the second stroke when I constantly was unsure simply what date it was or even the day of the week even if reminded countless times, what I had for breakfast thirty minutes earlier or who spoke to me in great detail about their day merely a few seconds ago.

-Returning to my bed after a quick minute spent in the bathroom was a confusing + confronting challenge as I had no idea which neuro ward hospital bed was mine (despite it being the same one with all my fanfare/gifts from kind visitors surrounding it in a small room of beds the entire six weeks I 'vacationed' there), what I had done/where I had trekked just a few measly seconds earlier.
+Returning to my hospital bed after a quick minute spent in the bathroom was a confusing-+-confronting challenge as I had no idea which hospital bed was mine (despite it being the same one with all my familiar fanfare/gifts from kind visitors surrounding it in a small room of just a few beds the entire six weeks I 'vacationed' there), what I had done/where I had trekked a few measly seconds earlier.

-Like something you'd see in a cruel movie plot, I had instantly acquired such severe long-term disability which demanded full-time supervision/care and after initially surviving, the morbid odds were LIKELY that I'd die soon afterwards - the email's content shows rather remarkable conversations and thoughts had during such otherwise intensely frightening times (especially with the spelling of homophones being the topic of conversation among teacher colleagues who had so kindly visited the neuro ward) and the perfect kind of deflection from the warped life path I was now forced on.
+Like something you'd see in a cruel movie plot, I had instantly acquired such severe long-term disability which demanded full-time supervision/care and after initially surviving, the morbid odds were LIKELY that I'd die soon afterwards.
+Despite such, the brief email's content shows rather remarkable conversations + fleeting thoughts had during such otherwise-intensely frightening times (especially with the spelling of homophones being the exciting topic of conversation among teacher colleagues who had so kindly visited the neuro ward) & the perfect kind of deflection from the warped life path I was now forced on.

-There's even a punny joke during such about Ireland having the fastest growing capital city - it's always 'Dublin' (/'doublin') - so kudos to my mind for still being able to grasp clever puns!
+There's even a punny joke during such about Ireland having the fastest growing capital city - it's always 'Dublin' (/'doublin') - so kudos to my diligent mind for still being able to grasp clever puns (/important information)!

 St George's Hospital, London U.K.